sdwillbrand/go-option/README.md

 ## 5. License

-go-opt is licensed under the [MIT License](LICENSE).
+go-option is licensed under the [MIT License](LICENSE).

 ---

-Feel free to explore, use, and contribute to the go-opt project.
+Feel free to explore, use, and contribute to the go-option project.
 Happy coding with enhanced optional value handling! 🚀